Mohammad Kazem Shariatmadari: Political positions

+House arrest and demotion

 In April 1982, Sadegh Ghotbzadeh was arrested on charges of plotting with military officers and clerics to bomb Khomeini's home and to overthrow the state.
 Ghotbzadeh denied any intentions on Khomeini's life and claimed he had sought to change the government, not overthrow the Islamic Republic.
 Under the torture, he also implicated Ayatollah Shariatmadari, who, he claimed, had been informed of the plan and had promised funds and his blessings if the scheme succeeded.
 However, the confession, extracted under torture, did not match with Shariatmadari's character and views as a pacifist.
 Shariatmadari's son-in-law, who was accused of serving as an intermediary between Ghotbzadeh and the Ayatollah, was sentenced to a prison term and a propaganda campaign was mounted to discredit Shariatmadari.
 Shariatmadari family members were arrested and tortured.
 According to a new book containing the memoirs of Mohammad Mohammadi Rayshahri, a leading player in the Iranian government and the head of the Hadith University in Iran, the Ayatollah himself was beaten by Rayshahri.
 All this forced the aging Ayatollah to go on national television and read out a confession and ask forgiveness from the man he had saved from death two decades ago.
 Because of his position as a mujtahid, the government could not publicly execute him.
 His Centre for Islamic Study and Publications was closed and he remained under house arrest until his death in 1986.
 He is buried in a simple grave in a cemetery in Qom.
 Clerics were prevented from attending his funeral prayer, drawing criticisms from Grand Ayatollah Hossein-Ali Montazeri, one of the lead players in the Iranian revolution.